 i.
-The former municipalities where over 50 Bq/kg of radioactive cesium were detected from the inspections conducted on rice grown in 2012 and areas subject to inspections which are conducted on all rice bags of rice grown in 2012.
+The former municipalities where over 50 Bq/kg of radioactive cesium were detected from the inspections conducted on rice grown in the previous year and areas subject to inspections which are conducted on all rice bags of rice grown in the previous year ii.
+The former municipalities which conducted inspections on all farmers that cropped rice in the previous year (except for the areas inspected in (i) above).

-Inspections on all farmers.
+Inspections on all farmers